athornton/go-it-mostly-doesnt-suck/talk.rst

 I think Go would be a pretty good first language.

 It would be an even better second language.
 Python is more approachable and forgiving.
-But when you're ready to take the training wheels off, here are some nice features.
-They should look familiar:
+But here are some things that make Go a good first language:

 - Built-in maps.